Cyrus2401/updateExcelFile/README.md

 ## Etapes

-  - Convertir le fichier excel en .csv
+  - Convert excel file to .csv
-  - Donner les permissions à tous les fichiers du dossier et au dossier aussi
+  - Give permissions to all files in the folder and to the folder too
-  - Run le code
+  - Run the code